Carter’s (NYSE:CRI) Issues Q4 Earnings Guidance

-Carter’s (NYSE:CRI) issued an update on its fourth quarter earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $2.00 for the period, compared to the Thomson Reuters consensus estimate of $2.15.
+Carter’s (NYSE:CRI) updated its fourth quarter earnings guidance on Friday.
+The company provided EPS guidance of $2.00 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.15.
 The company issued revenue guidance of $1.025 billion, compared to the consensus revenue estimate of $1.01 billion.Carter’s also updated its FY 2021 guidance to $7.570-$7.570 EPS.

-Carter’s (NYSE:CRI) last issued its quarterly earnings results on Thursday, October 28th.
-The textile maker reported $1.93 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.73 by $0.20.
-Carter’s had a return on equity of 36.47% and a net margin of 9.95%.
-The business had revenue of $890.60 million for the quarter, compared to analyst estimates of $960.93 million.
-During the same quarter in the prior year, the firm posted $1.96 earnings per share.
-The firm’s revenue for the quarter was up 2.9% compared to the same quarter last year.
-As a group, equities research analysts anticipate that Carter’s will post 7.34 earnings per share for the current year.
+Several research analysts have commented on CRI shares.
+Zacks Investment Research downgraded Carter’s from a buy rating to a hold rating and set a $106.00 price target on the stock. in a research report on Monday, October 4th.
+Wedbush started coverage on Carter’s in a research report on Monday, October 4th.
+They issued a neutral rating and a $99.00 price target on the stock.
+Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $110.20.

-CRI has been the topic of several recent research reports.
-Wedbush started coverage on Carter’s in a report on Monday, October 4th.
-They set a neutral rating and a $99.00 target price on the stock.
-Zacks Investment Research lowered Carter’s from a buy rating to a hold rating and set a $106.00 price objective for the company. in a report on Monday, October 4th.
-Three research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of Hold and an average price target of $110.20.
+The business also recently announced a quarterly dividend, which was paid on Friday, September 17th.
+Shareholders of record on Tuesday, August 31st were issued a dividend of $0.40 per share.
+This represents a $1.60 annualized dividend and a yield of 1.57%.
+The ex-dividend date was Monday, August 30th.
+Carter’s’s payout ratio is presently 38.46%.

-In related news, EVP Kendra Krugman sold 2,800 shares of the company’s stock in a transaction dated Tuesday, August 3rd.
-The shares were sold at an average price of $102.91, for a total transaction of $288,148.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-3.50% of the stock is currently owned by corporate insiders.
+In related news, EVP Kendra Krugman sold 2,800 shares of the business’s stock in a transaction dated Tuesday, August 3rd.
+The stock was sold at an average price of $102.91, for a total value of $288,148.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+3.50% of the stock is owned by insiders.

 Carter’s Company Profile